We are active members of our local community.

 Krystal consistently works toward inspiring and making change in the world around her.
 Growing up on a large farm in the middle of a city she has a deep love and playful relationship with the natural world.
 Being a young single mother forced her to abandon her dreams of being an environmental scientist for the WWF and allowed her to discover her gift with numbers.
-She is a current Business student at TRU with a 10 year background in accounting & finance.
+She is a current Early Childhood student at NLC with a 10 year background in accounting & marketing.
 She enjoys helping her staff and families find balance and sustainability in creative ways.

 Sprouting Knowledge History

 We ran our first “outdoor preschool” program Fridays in the forest in 2014 as part of a childcare program.
 It was such a hit we applied to run a stand alone preschool program the following year.